 The background to the decision to kick off our survey back in 2012 was a decade that had steadily changed the face of day-to-day PR work.
 Aided and abetted by a multitude of then-new tools and the advent of social media – the PR practitioner of 2012 was quite a different PR to that of 2002, and virtually unrecognisable from a decade earlier, whose toolkit now seems quite comparatively very bare.

 Since our first Holmes Report Creativity in PR study, several thousand respondents from all over the world have given us an annual snapshot of the state of creativity within the industry.
 Some things have changed and creativity is a fundamental element of day to day PR life, including in sectors like corporate PR.
-Ostensibly, that’s great – but there is a downside; our survey this year showed that the days of employees being rewarded for their creativity may well be on their way out.
 Great ideas, it seems, are simply becoming part of an expected norm.